Skip to main content

 Hummus

-Creamy chickpea dip with tahini, lemon juice, garlic.
-Staple appetizer served with warm bread.
-Found everywhere from souq stalls to fine dining.
+A creamy chickpea dip with tahini, lemon juice and garlic, served with warm bread as a starter.
+It turns up everywhere, from souq stalls to fine dining tables.

 Allergens: